 - By Lesley Tierra, 2009 (softcover, 264 pages)

-This is an excellent book to introduce children to the world of herbs.
-Lesley Tierra has created a one-of-a-kind treasure for kids and parents alike.
-A Kid's Herb Book gets children involved in caring about their health at an early age.
-Lots of great mythical illustrations help create a magical experience.
+An excellent book for introducing children to the world of herbs, author Lesley Tierra has created a one-of-a-kind treasure for kids and parents alike.
+A Kid's Herb Book includes whimsical illustrations and stories that encourage children to become involved in caring about themselves at an early age.

 - By Mrs. Grieve, 2015 (softcover, 902 pages)

 A Modern Herbal is the contemporary version of the medieval herbal encyclopedia Herbal.
 It is as rich in scientific fact and folklore as its predecessors and is equally as comprehensive in coverage.
 Author Mrs. Grieve has expanded upon this wealth of botanical knowledge covering more than 800 varieties of plants, and includes methods of cultivation, chemical constituencies, and preparations.

 - By Maria Noel Groves, 2016 (softcover, 336 pages)

 Many common concerns can be evidence of deeper imbalances in your body.
 Learning how to read these clues is important in maintaining optimal health.
 With Body into Balance, herbalist and author Maria Noël Groves guides readers on how to read body signals and support wellness with herbal remedies and other natural treatments.

 - By Terry Breverton, 2011 (hardcover, 383 pages)

 Author Terry Breverton compiles more than 350 years of herbal wisdom in Breverton’s Complete Herbal.
 This modern reworking of Nicholas Culpeper’s 1653 book The English Physician and Complete Herbal, alphabetically details over 250 herbs and spices including new botanicals not featured in Culpeper’s original text.